mglantz/advanced-networking-workshop/labs/lab-1/README.md

 * [Arista EOS Facts gathering](https://docs.ansible.com/ansible/latest/collections/arista/eos/eos_facts_module.html)
 * [Juniper JunOS Facts gathering](https://docs.ansible.com/ansible/latest/collections/junipernetworks/junos/junos_facts_module.html)

 Let's dive into some of the basic use-cases and how we can implement them.
-First off, is performing backups.
+First off, is using the command module.

 ## 1.1.3.1 Using the command module
 The command module allows you to inject any number of commands into a network device.
 This allows you to directly use existing knowledge about network device CLIs, in your Ansible automation.
 Different network vendors will have their own versions of the command module.
 For example: